-Consequences may include lunch detentions, behavior contracts, conferences, a demerit, or the assignment of another appropriate punishment.
+Consequences may include lunch detentions, behavior contracts, conferences, or the assignment of another appropriate punishment.
 A written behavior notification will be given to the child and must be signed by a parent or guardian.
 All notifications will be kept on file by the teacher until the end of the school year.
 Multiple notifications will result in an Administrative referral.

 Lunch detentions include silently writing while eating lunch.
-Failure to report on time to serve a lunchtime detention will result in another detention.
+This may also be a work detail.
+Failure to report on time to detention will result in another detention.
+Saturday and after-school detention may also be assigned.